 The Marilyn Zurmuehlen Working Papers in Art Education publishes essays, scholarly articles, and images of art about the teaching, theory, and praxis of visual art annually.
 These works come from doctoral students in art education from top programs around the globe and are vetted through a presentation at the National Art Education Association’s annual conference.

 Medieval Feminist Forum: A Journal of Gender and Sexuality is an online, peer-reviewed journal of interdisciplinary scholarship on women and gender in medieval studies.

 Poroi is an online peer-reviewed journal for scholarship attuned to rhetoric in inquiry and culture.

-Proceedings in Obstetrics and Gynecology is an open-access peer-reviewed journal of the Department of Obstetrics and Gynecology at the University of Iowa.
+Proceedings in Obstetrics and Gynecology (POG) is an open-access peer-reviewed journal of the Department of Obstetrics and Gynecology at the University of Iowa.